 Where will I live while I’m abroad?

 You will live with at least one host family, but usually two or three.
-Rotary aims to expose exchange students to various lifestyles within one country by having multiple host families.
+Rotary aims to expose exchange students to various lifestyles within one country by placing exchange students with multiple host families.
 These host families are all within the same area, so you won’t have to change schools.

 Will I get school credit for the classes I take abroad?

-Most students study abroad during a gap year during high school or after high school graduation.
+Most students take a gap year to study abroad either during high school or after high school graduation.

 It’s best to discuss your graduation plan with your guidance counselor to learn about the possibilities.